-Our Identity and Access management service is part of the Virtual CISO as a Service and is an ongoing effort throughout the time we work with our customers.
-During that time, we identify all business assets and all people having regular or administrative access to them.
+Our Identity and Access management service is part of the Virtual CISO as a Service and is an ongoing effort to work with our customers.
+We identify all business assets and all people having regular or administrative access to them during that time.
 We also identify potential ways to attack or misuse the access and come up with compensating controls for them.

-A critical part of this project is to educate the whole team of the customer on the importance of not reusing passwords and how to use a password manager efficiently.
+A critical part of this project is to educate the customer’s whole team on the importance of not reusing passwords and how to use a password manager efficiently.

 Every company has a different threat landscape due to the data it holds, its customers and competitors, and the resources it operates with.

 Due to this, there are different attack methods hackers can use to compromise the security of the company and achieve their objective – to steal money directly from the accounting department, to steal confidential data, or even hold the company for ransom, as it happened with this famous law firm security breach.